hasibzunair/tuberculosis-severity/README.md

 ## Manuscript

-Working notes published in CEUR-WS.
-Paper can be found at [CLEF WORKING NOTES 2019](http://www.dei.unipd.it/~ferro/CLEF-WN-Drafts/CLEF2019/) under the section ImageCLEF - Multimedia Retrieval in CLEF.
+Paper published in CEUR-WS.
+Paper can be found at [CLEF Working Notes 2019](http://www.dei.unipd.it/~ferro/CLEF-WN-Drafts/CLEF2019/) under the section ImageCLEF - Multimedia Retrieval in CLEF.